Rhythmic-Ocean/Lox-Crafting_Interpreters/README.md

 ## Features
 - Full AST parser and interpreter
-- Support for variables, control flow, and functions (WIP for classes)
+- Support for variables, control flow, functions and classes (with constructors, methods and inheritence)
 - Native `clock()` function implemented in Java
 - Clear error reporting and REPL mode